suomela/types3/README.md

 ## Setup

-You will need some Unix-like operating system, Python with Tkinter support, and Rust.
+You will need a Unix-like operating system, Python with Tkinter support, and Rust.
 See below for detailed instructions for your operating system.

 ### macOS

 Open a terminal.

-Make sure you have Homebrew installed and up-to-date:
+Make sure you have Homebrew installed and up to date:

 - Run `brew update` and `brew upgrade` and see if it works.
 - If not, follow the usual [Homebrew installation instructions](https://brew.sh).
 - After installation, you can close and re-open the terminal.

-Make sure you have got the relevant packages installed, by running this command:
+Make sure you have the relevant packages installed by running this command:

     brew install python python-tk

-Make sure you have got Rust installed and up-to-date:
+Make sure you have Rust installed and up to date:

 - Run `rustup update` and see if it works.
 - If not, follow the usual [Rust installation instructions](https://www.rust-lang.org/tools/install).
-You need to copy-paste one command to the terminal and follow instructions (all default settings are fine).
+You need to copy and paste one command into the terminal and follow the instructions (all default settings are fine).
 - After installation, you can close and re-open the terminal.

 Download and set up types3: